Child Pornography Charges are Serious and Require Seriously Experienced Defense Lawyers

 Defense of Child Pornography Charges in State and Federal Court

-If you are accused of possession, production, receipt or distribution of child pornography, you are in need of the strongest possible defense by attorneys who are fearless in court and adept at handling state and federal prosecutors.
-We are prepared to take your case to trial if you are not guilty and, if you are in need of a favorable plea bargain, we can help facilitate a sentence that minimizes any jail or prison time and maximizes rehabilitation.
+You need the strongest possible defense by attorneys if you have been accused of possession, production, receipt, or distribution of child pornography.
+An effective defense attorney must be fearless in court, and adept at handling state and federal prosecutors (also called Assistant United States Attorneys).
+We are prepared to take your case to trial if you are not guilty.
+On the other hand, we are proficient at achieving favorable plea bargains if a trial is not the best option.
+If there is a conviction, we can help facilitate a sentence that minimizes any jail or prison time and maximizes rehabilitation.
 Many people believe that this type of prosecution means that life is over.
-We know this isn’t true and we can help you.
+We know this isn’t true, and we can help you.
 Please call the law firm of LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 or complete a Request for Assistance Form and one of our attorneys will call you.

 “We Are Not Afraid To Win”